ligato/docs/docs/plugins/vpp-plugins.md

 Current limitations for a punt to host:

-* The UDP configuration cannot be shown (or even configured) via the VPP cli.
+- UDP configuration cannot be shown (or even configured) via the VPP CLI.
-* The VPP does not provide API to dump configuration, which takes the vpp-agent the opportunity to read existing entries and may case certain issues with resync.
+- VPP does not provide an API to dump configuration.
+Thus the vpp-agent does not have the opportunity to read existing entries and this may cause certain issues with resync.
-* Although the vpp-agent supports the TCP protocol as the L4 protocol to filter incoming traffic, the current VPP version don't.
+* Although the vpp-agent supports the TCP protocol as the L4 protocol to filter incoming traffic, the current VPP dataplane version does not.
-* Configured punt to host entry cannot be removed since the VPP does not support this option.
-The attempt to do so exits with an error.
+* Configured punt to host entry cannot be removed since VPP does not support this option.
+Any attempt to do so exits with an error.

 Current limitations for a punt to host via unix domain socket:

-* The configuration cannot be shown (or even configured) in the VPP cli.
+- Configuration cannot be shown (or even configured) in the VPP CLI.
-* The vpp-agent cannot read registered entries since the VPP does not provide an API to do so.
+- vpp-agent cannot read registered entries since the VPP does not provide an API to do so.
-* The VPP startup config punt section requires unix domain socket path defined.
-The VPP limitation is that only one path can be defined at the same time.
+- The VPP startup config punt section requires a defined unix domain socket path.
+The VPP limitation is that only one path can be defined at any one time.

 Current limitations for IP redirect:

-* The VPP does not provide API calls to dump existing IP redirect entries.
-It may cause resync not to work properly.
+- VPP does not provide API calls to dump existing IP redirect entries.
+This may cause resync problems.

 ### Known issues

-* VPP issue: if the Unix domain socket path is defined in the startup config, the path has to exist, otherwise the VPP fails to start.
-The file itself can be created by the VPP.
+- VPP issue: if the Unix domain socket path is defined in the startup config, the path `must exist`, otherwise VPP fails to start.

 ## Access Control Lists plugin

-Access control lists (ACLs) provide a means to filter packets by allowing a user to permit or deny specific IP traffic at defined interfaces.
-Access lists filter network traffic by controlling whether packets are forwarded or blocked at the router’s interfaces based on the criteria you specified within the access list.
+Access Control Lists (ACL) filter network traffic by controlling whether packets are forwarded (permitted) or blocked (deny) at the router’s interfaces based on the criteria specified in the access list.

-The VPP-Agent acl plugin uses binary API of the VPP access control list plugin.
-The version of the VPP ACL plugin is displayed at the Agent startup (currently at 1.3).
-Every ACL consists from match (rules packet have to fulfill in order to be received) and action (what is done with the matched traffic).
-The current implementation rules for packet are 'ALLOW', 'DENY' and 'REFLECT'.
-The ACL is defined in the VPP-Agent northbound API [model][acl-model].
+The vpp-agent ACL plugin uses the binary API of the VPP (dataplane) ACL plugin.
+The version of the VPP ACL plugin is displayed at vpp-agent startup (currently at 1.3).
+Every ACL consists of `match` rules that classify the packets to be acted upon and  `action` rules (or actions) to be applied to those packets.
+The ACL is defined in the vpp-agent northbound API [model][acl-model].

-The Agent defines every access list with unique name.
-The VPP generates index, but the association is handled fully by the Agent.
-Every ACL must consist from single action and single type of match (IP match or MAC-IP match).
-The IP match (called IP rule) can be specified for variety of protocols, each with its own parameters.
-For example, the IP rule for IP protocol can define source and destination network the packet must match in order to execute defined action.
+The vpp-agent defines an access list with a unique name.
+VPP generates an index, but the association is under the purview of the vpp-agent.
+Every ACL must contain match rules and action rules.

+The IP match (called IP rule) can be specified for a variety of protocols, each with their own parameters.
+For example, the IP rule for the IP protocol can define the source and destination network addresses the packet must match in order to execute the defined action.
 Other supported protocols are TCP, UDP and ICMP.

-Single ACL rule can define multiple protocol-based rules.
+A single ACL rule can define multiple protocol-based rules.
 The MAC-IP match (MACIP rule) defines IP address + mask and MAC address + mask as filtering rules.
-Remember, that the IP rules and MACIP rules cannot be combined in the single ACL.
+Note that the IP rules and MACIP rules cannot be combined in the same ACL.

 **Configuration example**